AnonMiraj/Scholarships-opportunities-CS/programs/Malaysia_Technical_Cooperation_Programme_Scholarship.md

 - **Nationality**: Applicants must be citizens of the eligible countries for the Malaysia International Scholarship (MIS), including Egypt.
 - **Age Limits**:
-  - Maximum age of 40 years for Master’s applicants
-  - Maximum age of 45 years for PhD applicants
+  - Maximum age of 45 years for Master’s applicants

 ---

 ## Notes

 - Once accepted into the program, you have 90 days to secure an admission letter from a Malaysian university.
+- Priority will be given to the following areas of study:
+  - Science, Technology, Engineering and Mathematics